UnnamedMoose/BasicOpenFOAMProgrammingTutorials/README.md

 "weights" routine defined in "OFtutorial15.H".

 Test case used is a simple 1D flow with a dimensionless scalar field convecting a jump in the x-direction.
+Observe how the blended scheme is more accurate than pure upwind but avoids overshoot of the simple linear scheme.

 Recommended reading:
 - Excellent slides by WolfDynamics about theory of CFD as used in OpenFOAM: